• Skip to main content

 • Vanilla bean paste - the hero flavour component of our cake.
 I love to use vanilla bean paste as the flavour is more concentrated than a vanilla extract, and you have the added bonus of all the vanilla beans in the paste.
 A great substitute if you don't have the paste is to use the beans scraped out of the inside of a vanilla pod.
 Or you can use vanilla extract (not essence, which is an artificial flavouring), but add an extra teaspoon of extract.

-Made with only three ingredients, cream, powdered (confectioners') icing sugar and vanilla.
+The Sweetened Whipped Cream is made with only three ingredients, cream, powdered (confectioners') icing sugar and vanilla.

 • Cream - You can use either double (heavy) or whipping cream for the filling. whilst they are both cream (of course!), they hold a different fat content, with double cream holding a higher fat content.
 I prefer to use double cream as it holds better once whipped.